 Male Pattern Baldness is the most common hair loss complaint among men in their 20s and 30s and its tell-tale signs include thinning hair located in areas around the top of the head and/or a receding hairline.
 It would be very easy to blame a helmet instead of taking a more honest appraisal of the situation and looking at the family genes!

 When properly diagnosed by a specialist, shedding caused by Male Patten Baldness can be stabilised by following a personalised hair loss treatment plan to prevent further hair fall and promote regrowth.
-Clinically-proven hair loss products include Finasteride 1mg and Minoxidil, both of which are licensed by the UK medical regulatory body the MHRA.
-As part of a bespoke treatment programme, they have resulted in many success stories.
+Clinically-proven hair loss products include Finasteride 1mg and Minoxidil, both of which are licensed by the UK medical regulatory body the MHRA and approved by the US equivalent, the FDA.